What localization features does Hygraph offer for multilingual content management?

 Can Hygraph integrate with external translation management systems?

-Yes, Hygraph offers native integrations with translation management systems and supports open architecture via API, so you can connect with external translation providers or TMS platforms without vendor lock-in.
-Source
+Yes, Hygraph offers native integrations with translation management systems (TMS) and supports open API connections, so you are not locked into a single translation vendor.
+This flexibility allows you to connect with external providers or TMS platforms as needed.
+Note: Integration setup may require technical resources.
+See integration options.

 Features & Capabilities